-About - The Sandusky County Veterans' Service Commission provides transportation to the Sandusky CBOC, Toledo VA clinic, Louis Stokes VAMC and Ann Arbor VA Hospital.
-The commission provides door-to-door service to medical appointments only and has ADA accessible vehicles.
-This service is only provided for veterans.
+About - The Sandusky County Veterans Service Commission provides transportation to the Sandusky CBOC, Lorain VA Clinic, Parma VA Clinic, Toledo VA Clinic, Louis Stokes VAMC, and Ann Arbor VA Hospital.
+The commission provides transportation services to medical appointments only and has ADA accessible vehicles.
+This service is only provided for veterans of Sandusky County.